AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 * Learn how to create a new site using a template.
 * See how to download the template from your new site to provide to the front-end developer.

-Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Customize the Site Theme,](customize-theme.md) where you will learn how the theme is built, how to customize, and how to test using live AEM content.
+Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Set Up Your Pipeline,](pipeline-setup.md) where you will create a front-end pipeline to manage the customization of your site's theme.

 ## Additional Resources {#additional-resources}

-While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Customize the Site Theme,](customize-theme.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.
+While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Set Up Your Pipeline,](pipeline-setup.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

 * [AEM Standard Site Template](https://github.com/adobe/aem-site-template-standard) - This is the GitHub repository of the AEM Standard Site template.
 * [Creating and Organizing Pages](/help/sites-cloud/authoring/fundamentals/organizing-pages.md) - This guide details how to manage pages of your AEM Site if you wish to customize it further after creating it from the template.